The analysis presented on the website is based on the data from newest edition (2025).

 Main issues

-• The proportion of patients in the target population treated with PD-1/PD-L1 inhibitor drugs in V4 countries varied widely between the V4 states in 2023: from 15% in Slovakia up to 65% in Poland.
+• The proportion of patients in the target population treated with PD-1/PD-L1 inhibitor drugs in V4 countries varied widely between the V4 states in 2024: about 30% in Slovakia and Czechia up to over 75% in Poland.

 • The population burden defined by DALYs (disability adjusted life-years) in lung cancer is significant in all V4 countries.